Aryan Brotherhood: Tattoos and other marks

 New members were branded with a tattoo, following the procedure in a prison novel popular among inmates.
 The image was either a green shamrock (also called, "the rock"), the letters AB, or the number 666.
 "The brand" meant the inmate belonged to Aryan Brotherhood.

 Like most prison gangs, Aryan Brotherhood members mark themselves with distinctive tattoos.
 Designs commonly include the words "Aryan Brotherhood", "AB", "666", Nazi symbolism such as SS, sig runes, and swastikas, as well as shamrocks and Celtic iconography.

 Mottos and pledges

-Other means of identification of group membership were the "blood in, blood out" motto symbolizing life-long membership with no exit other than death, and "the pledge", an eight-line oath that each new member had to swear.
+Other means of identification of group membership are the "blood in, blood out" motto symbolizing life-long membership with no exit other than death, and "the pledge", an eight-line oath that each new member has to swear.

 Categorization and analysis

 According to the FBI, as of 1992, the gang made up less than 1.0% of the prison population but was responsible for between 18–25% of murders in the federal prison system.

 The United States Department of Homeland Security (DHS) released the Domestic Extremism Lexicon report in 2009 that defines different classifications of extremists.
 On the last entry of the 11-page report, it broke down the "white supremacist movement" into six categories: Neo-nazi, Ku Klux Klan, Christian Identity, racist skinhead, Nordic mysticism, and Aryan prison gangs.

 An analysis by Slate describes the Aryan prison gang classification as "...further outside the white supremacy mainstream", and describes them as largely independent of other white supremacist groups, although the lines blurred as time went on.
 The report also refers to them as "more flexible" than other white supremacist groups since "...their criminal goals usually take precedence over ideology."